yloading/movies-app-backend/README.md

 ### 3. Install Docker
 Download and install Docker for your operating system from [Docker's official website.](https://www.docker.com/)

+After installation,
+1. Open Docker Desktop and agree to the Service Agreement.
+2. For this project, select "Use recommended settings" and click "Finish."
+3. Create your account (you can use Google Sign-In for this method).

-After installation, verify that Docker is running correctly by opening a terminal and running:
+Verify that Docker is running correctly by opening a terminal and running:
 `docker --version`
 `docker-compose --version`

 ### 4. Obtain Host Machine IP Address
 To access the application, you need your host machine's IP address.